 Who doesn't like a koozie made out of waterproof airtight building membranes and tapes and sheep's wool insulation? #proclima @foursevenfivedotcom @havelockwool1 @threesbrewing A post shared by Craig Toohey (@ctoohey) on

 On the job...

+When your glass door shatters, you still need a good air barrier.
 A post shared by Jason Endres (@passive_jay) on

 For the theatre crowd, hey look: it's New York's very own Joe's Pub sealing up an old, leaky accordion with TESCON INVIS.
 It's Gaffer's tape you use when you never want to remove the tape ever again.